Giardia in the Intestine: The Parasite and Giardiasis

 The parasite infection can sometimes be severe or long-lasting.
 Although complications are rare, symptoms sometimes appear outside the intestine.
 These symptoms include urticaria (hives), spasms of the airways, and reactive arthritis.
 Many details about Giardia's structure and activity are still unknown.
 Learning more about the parasite and its behaviour could be very important with respect to giardiasis treatment.

-Information about the Giardia parasite and its effects from the CDC (Centers for Disease Control and Prevention)
+- Information about the Giardia parasite and its effects from the CDC (Centers for Disease Control and Prevention)

 © 2018 Linda Crampton